ahmdmohamedd/traffic-sign-classifier/README.md

 ---

 #### Conclusion
-This project demonstrates the potential of deep learning in traffic sign recognition, offering a solid foundation for further advancements.
-The results achieved underscore the feasibility of applying machine learning in intelligent traffic management and autonomous driving systems.
+This project demonstrates the effectiveness of deep learning models in recognizing traffic signs, laying the groundwork for applications in autonomous vehicles and smart traffic systems.
+The use of DeepLake enhances dataset management and facilitates scalable solutions.

 ---

 #### Contributions
-Feel free to fork this repository, open issues, or submit pull requests to contribute to its development.
+You are welcome to fork this repository, report issues, or create pull requests for further development.

 ---